oliviaxu1/ridge-regression-portfolio-construction/README.md

 ## Academic Context

-This project is a portfolio adaptation of work originally developed during graduate coursework in *Applied Machine Learning in Finance* at the University of Melbourne.
-Course questions, assessment materials, marking feedback, instructor scaffolding and restricted data are not included.
+This project is a portfolio adaptation of graduate coursework completed in Applied Machine Learning in Finance at the University of Melbourne.
+It has been independently reorganised and revised for public presentation.
+Course materials and restricted data are not included.

 ## Author